Short Drop Cave–Gavel Pot system: Description

-A window in the upper part of the main passage leads into a series of well decorated chambers called Glasfurd's Chamber.
+A window in the upper part of the main passage leads into a series of well-decorated chambers called Glasfurd's Chamber.

 The cave has been equipped with resin P-hangers allowing cavers to descend the cave using single rope techniques.

 Geology and hydrology

 The cave is a solutional cave formed in Visean Great Scar limestone from the Mississippian Series of the Carboniferous period.
-The various abandoned passages in Short Drop Cave show that it has a long history, but the current drainage flows through the main passages of Short Drop Cave and Gavel Pot to join the main Ireby Fell Cavern - Notts Pot water at the base of the cave, where it flows through to its resurgence at Leck Beck Head.
-The position and orientation of the main system is thought to have been influenced by a gentle syncline plunging towards the north-west, and the height of the development of Short Drop Cave has been influenced by a major inception horizon between the Lower Hawes and Goredale Limestones, identifiable by a thin bed of shale and sometimes coal.
-Glasfurd's Chamber is thought to be part of a major phreatic passage formed some 350,000 years ago, that took water from a major sink at Rumbling Hole, through Death's Head Hole and Glasfurd's Chamber, and hence to a resurgence in the Leck Beck valley some 100 m above the current resurgence which is now covered with glacial till.
+The various abandoned passages in Short Drop Cave show that it has a long history, but the current drainage flows through the main passages of Short Drop Cave and Gavel Pot to join the main Ireby Fell Cavern–Notts Pot water at the base of the cave, where it flows through to its resurgence at Leck Beck Head.
+The position and orientation of the main system hs been influenced by a gentle syncline plunging towards the northwest, and the height of the development of Short Drop Cave has been influenced by a major inception horizon between the Lower Hawes and Goredale Limestones, identifiable by a thin bed of shale and sometimes coal.
+Glasfurd's Chamber is thought to be part of a major phreatic passage formed some 350,000 years ago that took water from a major sink at Rumbling Hole, through Death's Head Hole and Glasfurd's Chamber, and hence to a resurgence in the Leck Beck valley some 100 m above the current resurgence now covered with glacial till.